 “But you guys didn’t cover the GlassHouse canopy deal; OR Greenlane x Kush Co; OR Planet 13 entering Florida, OR,…the list goes on.”
 Trust us, we KNOW, but there are simply too many exciting deals to touch on all of them (hint: this is a good thing).
 Also, did you really want to read a 20+ page blog post?
 We didn’t think so.

-The overall take-away is that M&A activity in cannabis is exploding – whether its number of deals, average deal size, total consideration, or associated press, 2021 has and will continue to be a big year for the industry.
+The overall take-away from our cannabis market insights is that M&A activity in cannabis is exploding – whether its number of deals, average deal size, total consideration, or associated press, 2021 has and will continue to be a big year for the industry.
 NOW any bets on what Q4 has in store?
 We, personally, cannot wait to find out…